The Zero Waste Coffee Project

 We are also able to develop ingredients that can serve as alternatives to cacao in chocolate production.
 With the increasing cost of cacao, we believe these products will fulfill a growing market demand.

-Kyoko, thank you for your precious time, and good luck!
+Kyoko, thanks for your precious time, and good luck!

 Thank you, it was a pleasure.
 We would be delighted to welcome you to our facility.